TwistingTwists/obsidian-tools/w-51-running.md

-## nano banana pro imag e
+## nano banana pro image
-- create variant trigger -> resize
+- create variant trigger -> resize (see zen table)
-- on the end card
+- on the end card ()

+### Python design questions
+- how to pass the kwargs from higher level methods to the lower level methods?
+	- resize_image -> asnyc_image_eidt -> gemini api

 ## Asset selection - person inspired flow